Sereni/stamina/README.md

 ### Using a bar that fits
 Arcade pads were built with an average-sized guy in mind.
 The further you are from that size, the worse it will fit ergonomically.
 Ergonomics are important, because a slight discomfort over hours and days of gameplay can develop into chronic pain or injury, and a good-fitting bar may keep you out of that.
 Shoulders, wrists, nerves, and even feet were helped with ergonomic bars.
 Check out [Bar mods](https://sereni.github.io/bar-mods/) for ideas.

+> Last SRPG I struggled so hard to hit my undersensitive up arrow, that I ended up basically breaking a bone in my foot.
+I was reaching for it so hard at the angle I was at with the bar.
+And I'm not that short, but short enough.
+When I switched to using the bar mod, and making adjustments to my feet/shoes, I have been able to maintain pain free playing since. —Freyja

 Injuries aside, having control over the bar makes it easier to implement the following two strategies.

 ### Keeping the weight closer to the bar